murasameosu/.github/profile/README.md

 # The Appeal of This Server

-* All players can enjoy osu! supporter features (osu!direct, friend rankings, etc.)!
+* All players can enjoy osu!supporter features! (osu!direct, friend rankings, etc.)
 * Watch and share replays on the website! (coming soon...)
 * Change your username at any time!
 * Earn pp on Loved Beatmaps!